Handling and transportation of CSF samples

 CSF markers for AD risk stratification and predictive value

-Association between CSF biomarkers and incipient AD – Monocentric longitudinal study (Hansson et al, 2006).
-The follow-up period was extended (5-10 years) published by Buchhave et al (2012).
+Association between CSF biomarkers and incipient AD – Monocentric longitudinal study by Hansson O, et al (2006).
+The follow-up period was extended (5-10 years) published by Buchhave P, et al (2012).

-95.5 % of patients with mild cognitive impairment and abnormal CSF converted to AD.
+95.5 % of patients with MCI and abnormal CSF converted to AD.

-The Erlangen score validated using two cohorts of pre-dementia subjects, the German Dementia Competence Network (DCN, n = 190 subjects with MCI) and the US ADNI 1 (ADNI, n = 292 MCI or cognitively normal (CN) subjects.
-Erlangen score uses a risk graph approach.
+The Erlangen score validated using two cohorts of pre-dementia subjects, the German Dementia Competence Network (n = 190 subjects with MCI) and the US Alzheimer's Disease Neuroimaging Initiative 1 (n = 292 MCI or cognitively normal subjects).
+The Erlangen score uses a risk graph approach.

 The CSF results of a given patient are scored between 0 and 4 points.
 A CSF result with all biomarkers entirely normal is scored 0 points; a pattern with only marginal alterations in one biomarkers group (either Aβ or Tau, but not both) results in the score of 1; a CSF result with the alterations in either Aβ metabolism (decreased Aβ42 concentration and/or decreased Aβ42/40 ratio) or Tau metabolism (increased concentrations of T-tau and/or P-Tau) but not both is scored 2 points; a result with clear alterations in one biomarkers’ group (either Aβ or Tau) accompanied by marginal alterations in the other group is scored 3 points; clear alterations in both Aβ and T-tau/P-Tau result in 4 points.